AdrianVarnier/rainfall/bonus2/walkthrough.md

 Program received signal SIGSEGV, Segmentation fault.
 0x41366141 in ?? ()
 ```
-This gives us an offset of 18, which added to the previous 40 bytes equals to 58.
-It means that the second arg will start with a padding of 18 `A`s.
+This gives us an offset of 18, which added to the previous 40 bytes equals 58.
+It means that the second arg will start with a padding of 18 characters.

 Next, let's find all the addresses we need.
 `system()` is \xb7\xe6\xb0\x60: